dgsasha/qualia-gtk-theme/README.md

 **If `gnome-shell-extensions` / `gnome-shell-extension-user-theme` wasn't already installed, log out and log back in before you proceed.
 If you aren't using GNOME or aren't going to install the GNOME Shell theme, you can skip installing it.**

 ## Downloading and Installing
-Download the repository and run the install script to configure and install the theme.
+Download the repository and run the install script with no options to configure and install the theme.

 When configuring the theme you get to choose an [accent color](#available-accent-colors), choose between the light/dark variant, and choose which themes you want to install.
 ```
 git clone https://github.com/dgmarie/dg-gnome-theme && cd dg-gnome-theme
 ```